-Part 3 - Other safeguarding issues that may potentially have an impact on pupils
+Part 3 - Other safeguarding issues that may potentially have an impact on pupils.

-Bullying
+Anti-Bullying

-The school has a separate anti-bullying policy that can be found at https://www.testvalley.hants.sch.uk/policies.
+The school has a separate Anti-bullying policy that can be found on the school's website.

 Prejudice-based abuse

 Prejudice-based abuse or hate crime is any criminal offence which is perceived by the victim or any other person to be motivated by a hostility or prejudice-based on a person's real or perceived: